Ex-Wife Of Prince Says Singer Never Healed From His ‘Most Beautiful’ Loss

 “Why is he not crying,” the singer purportedly asked the hospital room staff.

-When Amiir was placed into his mother’s arms shortly after, it was became obvious that the baby was literally unable to do what most infants do after being born.
+When Amiir was placed into his mother’s arms shortly after, it became obvious that the baby was literally unable to do what most infants do after being born.

 “They brought the baby over to us,” Mayte remembered.